Skip to Main Content

 Bottom line

 Dealing with an inherited 401(k) can bring a lot of complications, and your choices depend a lot on your relationship to the decedent, your age at inheritance, the account owner’s age when they passed and whether the account you inherited is pre- or post-tax.
-So it can be valuable to consult with trusted advisors, such as financial or tax specialists, before making any decisions.
+So it can be valuable to consult with a trusted financial advisor before making any decisions.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.